 Investing

-What I’ve learned from 21 years of investing
+What I’ve learned from 28 years of investing

 Here are the 10 lessons that made the biggest impact on how I look at markets and investing for the long term.

 Neither of my parents worked in finance but I was lucky that my dad had some shares in his self managed super fund and decided to teach me and my brother some of the basics.
-He let us choose a stock from the newspaper and gave us $1,000 (which later, to my dismay, I found out was only theoretical).

 I had a few stock market wins, a few losses and I was hooked!

-I kept a diary of every investment I made between 1996 and 1999 which I still have today.
 It looks more like a colouring-in book than a trading diary because I gave each stock a different set of colours – but in it I kept track of my running profit or loss, dividends and company news cutouts.

-This was the first share I ever bought, Savage Resources in 1996.
+This was the first share I ever bought, Savage Resources, in 1996.
 I owned it for 5 months before selling for a 22.8% profit according to my diary.

-Armed with a taste for trading, I entered the ASX Schools Share Game each year between 1999 and 2003 and was lucky enough to win it 3 times up against 40,000 students from around Australia.
-The game only lasted 8 weeks and I quickly learned that to win it you needed to pick volatile stocks and trade them aggressively – this wasn’t investing, this was speculation.
+Armed with a taste for trading, I entered the ASX Schools Share Game each year between 1999 and 2003 and was lucky enough to win it three times up against 40,000 students from around Australia.

-These lessons have also shaped the philosophy of Stockspot- the investment firm I founded in 2013 to help Australians invest smarter.
-It’s important to note that these are lessons on true long term investing – short term trading and speculation come with a very different set of rules, which I’ll share another time.
+It’s important to note that these are lessons on true long-term investing – short-term trading and speculation come with a very different set of rules, which I’ll share another time.

 1. The inexperienced tend to attribute profits to skill and losses to bad luck.